Save costs by automatically shutting down idle resources within Amazon SageMaker Studio

 Amazon SageMaker Studio provides a unified, web-based visual interface where you can perform all machine learning (ML) development steps, making data science teams up to 10 times more productive.
 Studio gives you complete access, control, and visibility into each step required to build, train, and deploy models.
 Studio notebooks are collaborative notebooks that you can launch quickly because you don’t need to set up compute instances and file storage beforehand.
 Amazon SageMaker is a fully managed service that offers capabilities that abstract the heavy lifting of infrastructure management and provides the agility and scalability you desire for large-scale ML activities with different features and a pay-as-you-use pricing model.

 In this post, we demonstrate how to do the following:

-- Detect and stop idle resources that are incurring costs within Studio using an auto-shutdown Jupyter extension that can be both manually and automatically installed
+- Detect and stop idle resources that are incurring costs within Studio using an auto-shutdown Jupyter extension using a Lifecycle Configuration script.

 - Enable event notifications to track user profiles within Studio domains that haven’t installed the auto-shutdown extension

 - Use the installed auto-shutdown extension to manage Amazon SageMaker Data Wrangler costs by automatically shutting down instances that may result in larger than expected costs

 In Studio, running notebooks are containerized separately from the JupyterServer UI in order to de-couple compute infrastructure sizing.
 A Studio notebook runs in an environment defined by the following:

 - Instance type – The underlying hardware configuration, which determines the pricing rate.
 This includes the number and type of processors (vCPU and GPU), and the amount and type of memory.

 - SageMaker image – A compatible container image (either SageMaker-provided or custom) that hosts the notebook kernel.
 The image defines what kernel specs it offers, such as the built-in Python 3 (Data Science) kernel.